Upgrade your browser to improve your experience. See recommended browsers

 Q: In honor of our 25th reunion, my former classmates are organizing a class gift to fund financial aid scholarships at our university.
 They are asking for a 5-year pledge of support, and I’d like to contribute.
 Can I use my donor-advised fund?

 A: What a wonderful opportunity to make a difference for the next generation of students at your alma mater!
 The good news is that, while a donor-advised fund grant cannot be used to fulfill your legally binding pledge, you can still support your reunion class gift with your Giving Account, said Stephanie Young, a leader on Fidelity Charitable’s grants team.
-Young and the other members of the grants team work with donors and nonprofits to ensure that more than 830,000 grant recommendations annually are appropriately reviewed and that the funds are distributed for charitable purposes.
+Young and the other members of the grants team work with donors and nonprofits to ensure that more than one million grant recommendations annually are appropriately reviewed and that the funds are distributed for charitable purposes.

 Why a pledge is off the table—and what to do instead